 For desktop reviews, the MCO shall maintain documentation used to determine the providers' compliance for a minimum of three years from the date of review.

-Reference: Louisiana Medicaid Managed Care Organization (MCO) Manual, updated 2/2/2024, Part 13: Quality, p.
-239: Quality Monitoring Reviews for Behavioral Health Providers.
+MCO Manual Version 3.0 Reference, Part 13, p.
+232: Quality Monitoring Reviews for Behavioral Health Providers

 Quality Monitoring Reviews for Behavioral Health Providers

 Professional Standards of Practice Observed